tuplescompany/crumbjs/README.md

 ## Philosophy

-CrumbJS is inspired by modern frameworks like Hono and Elysia but has a distinct goal: a clean, Bun-only backend layer with first-class validation and automatic documentation.
+CrumbJS is inspired by modern frameworks like Hono and Elysia but has a distinct goal: a clean, Bun-only backend layer with first-class validation and automatic documentation in a single package with near-0 setup.
 It does not implement an HTTP router—instead it relies on Bun's own routing and adds typed validation, middleware chaining and OpenAPI generation on top.

 ## License